seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

     Downloaded lts-3.1 build plan.
     Caching build plan
-    Fetched package
+    Fetched package index.
     Populated index cache.
     Downloaded ghc-7.10.2.
     Installed GHC.
-    Would add the following to PATH: /Users/seanhess/.stack/programs/x86_64-osx/ghc-7.10.2/bin
+    stack will use a locally installed GHC

-You can add the folder to your PATH, but we don't need it because we're going to use stack commands instead.
+    For more information on paths, see 'stack path' and 'stack exec env' To use this GHC and packages outside of a project, consider using: stack ghc, stack ghci, stack runghc, or stack exec

 Run the Code!
 -------------